 2. Inner thoughts triggering external actions

 Distractions of this type can be equally hard to manage.
 For example, let us say, you recently quit smoking.
-Day-in-day-out, you were living upto your own expectations and you did not smoke for ten days.
+Day-in-day-out, you were living up to your own expectations and you did not smoke for ten days.
 One day, out of the blue, you just recollect the image of a cigarette, you try hard to not think of smoking but cigarette is what keeps coming back to your mind.
 You experience restlessness and the compulsion to smoke.
 The thought of smoking overpowers you to the degree that you get up and buy yourself a pack.
-There are two ways to overcome distraction of this type:
+There are two ways to overcome the distraction of this type:

 a.
 Take your mind off

 Do not think about not doing the prohibited, instead just take a deep breath and focus your mind elsewhere.
 You cannot overcome thoughts of non-action by thinking about not acting on it.
 You must simply, gently, shift the spotlight of your thoughts.
 Change the scenery, get up, move around, win over a distraction with another one, a better one, if necessary.
-Do whatever it takes but do not give into the temptation.
+Do whatever it takes but do not give in to the temptation.

 b.
 Exercise patience (postpone)

 This method is more powerful than you might think.
 Just give your mind a bait, tell your mind that you will revisit the idea after an hour or two hours or something like that.
 Just let the storm of distraction pass, let your thoughts settle, let your mind calm down.
 If you can rein the horses while distraction comes attacking, you will remain focused, winning the battle.
-You will emerge a winner, stronger and a more confident person.
+You will emerge a winner, stronger, and more confident person.